 A Project ACCESS Autism Resource Specialist will contact you to answer your questions or arrange a visit.

 Project ACCESS Autism Credential (PAAC) is a program designed for educators that work directly with students and are responsible for their programming.
 By the time they have earned the designation, PAACs will have completed a rigorous schedule of training in evidence-based interventions, documented mastery of knowledge and skills through presentation of portfolio artifacts aligned to competencies, and experienced in-classroom coaching by experts in the field.
 Individuals who are not teachers but who would like to participate in the education component (no coaching will be provided) will earn the Project ACCESS Autism Team Support (PAATS) designation.
-More information about the PAAC/PAATS program is available on our Project ACCESS Autism Credential page and our PAAC/PAATS Facts page.
+More information about the PAAC/PAATS program is available on our Project ACCESS Autism Credential page, our PAAC FAQs page, and our PAAC/PAATS Facts page.
 If your school district is interested in applying to become a PAAC/PAATS-participating district, please complete the PAAC/PAATS Application form.

 Project ACCESS does not provide ABA consultation or services, but we can facilitate a connection between you and someone who can provide these services in your area.
 For more information, please visit our ABA information page.
 To view our map to locate ABA consultants in your region and obtain available contact information, please visit the following link: Third Party Consultants Map and Directory (ABA).
 MO-FEAT publishes a Statewide Autism Resource Directory that includes options forABA providers.
 In addition, this directory contains a multitude of other helpful resources.
 If you need more information, please click the button below to fill out the contact information form.
 Once received, a Project ACCESS staff member will contact you to provide more information.